liannebaff/Azure-Projects/README.md

 # Azure Projects

 ### 📝 Project Summary
-This repository contains exercises completed as part of the Azure Fundamentals module of the Data Technician bootcamp.
+This repository contains exercises completed as part of the Azure Fundamentals module of the data technician bootcamp.
 It showcases hands-on practice with SQL, non-relational databases and Azure Data Factory.
 The exercises cover a variety of skills relevant to data analysis, data engineering and cloud-based data workflows.

 The project includes:
 - SQL exercises using Azure SQL.
 - Exploration of non-relational database concepts.
-- End-to-end ETL workflow exercises (using Azure Data Factory)
+- End-to-end ETL workflow exercises (using Azure Data Factory).

-Screenshots, outputs and example SQL queries are included in my [Data Technician bootcamp workbook](Data_Technician_Workbook_ADF.pdf).
+Screenshots, outputs and example SQL queries are included in my [data technician bootcamp workbook](Data_Technician_Workbook_ADF.pdf).

 ---